edgeimpulse/expert-projects/worker-safety-posture-detection.md

 ## Problem Statement

 Working in manufacturing can put a lot of stress on a worker's body.
-Depending on the worker’s role in the production process, they might experience issues related to cramped working conditions, heavy lifting, or repetitive stress.
+Depending on the worker's role in the production process, they might experience issues related to cramped working conditions, heavy lifting, or repetitive stress.

 Poor posture is another issue that can cause problems for the health of those who work in manufacturing.
 Along with that, research suggests that making efforts to improve posture among manufacturing employees can lead to significant increases in production.
 Workers can improve their posture by physical therapy, or simply by being more mindful during their work day.